 The State Capitol building is a great first stop when visiting Salem, including the manicured State Capitol State Park complete with statues, memorials, and interpretive information.
 The gilded Oregon Pioneer atop the State Capitol overlooks the many other fun things to do in this thriving city of over 160,000 residents, including the inviting landscape of Riverside State Park.

-Other top-rated attractions in Salem include the Hallie Ford Museum of Art; the Gilbert House Children's Museum; and the Enchanted Forest, a fairytale-infused theme park on the south side of the city.
+The capitol building is open to the public and adorned with stately paintings and architecture.
+Guided tours are available, and many opt for a self-guided experience.
+Other family-friendly places to check out nearby include the Hallie Ford Museum of Art, the Gilbert House Children's Museum, and the Enchanted Forest - a fairytale-infused theme park on the south side of the city.

 For the ultimate weekend getaway, The Grand Hotel in Salem is connected to the Convention Center, with luxurious rooms and suites available, as well as a decadent in-house restaurant that can add to any romantic weekend getaway.

 The southern portion of the Oregon coastline offers a scenic and rugged postcard-worthy landscape.
 Sea stacks of all shapes and sizes, secret beaches only accessible at low tide, and up-and-down hiking trails that will test your legs offer plenty of adventure.

 The best frame for the southern Oregon coast can be found within the Samuel H. Boardman Scenic Corridor, a 12-mile linear state park connecting the coast to Highway 101.
 Options and parking areas abound for quick and prolonged stops, and the Oregon Coast Trail connects every scenic mile along the way.